KCErb/hello-ruboto/training/basics/actionbar/adding-buttons.md

 end
 ```

-If you run the above.
-There's no icon!
+If you run the above, you'll see that there's no icon!
 That's because the menu item is not on the action bar, it's in the "overflow".
-By default that's where buttons go, but of course we can change that
+By default that's where buttons go, but of course we can change that.

 ```ruby